Kiuwan logo

 4. Insecure Cryptographic Storage

 A fortified vault can be an excellent place to store important data.
-But, if you leave the combination taped to the door, well… Insecure cryptographic storage is kind of like that — improperly handling, storing, or managing sensitive information using weak or flawed encryption techniques.
+But, if you leave the combination taped to the door, well… Insecure cryptographic storage is kind of like that—improperly handling, storing, or managing sensitive information using weak or flawed encryption techniques.
 In some cases, developers might neglect to use encryption altogether for data that should be kept confidential.
 This security flaw exposes sensitive data like passwords, financial information, and personal user details to unauthorized access, posing a significant security risk.
-Keep in mind that even if encryption is used, weak techniques can expose confidential data such as passwords and financial details.
+Remember that even if encryption is used, weak techniques can expose confidential data such as passwords and financial details.

 5. Cross-Site Request Forgery